-I led Crow-style sweats for women for more than 30 years, went on solo vision quests/retreats for 16.
-I completed most of the coursework to certify in Nature Connect work (eco-psychology), but let it go when I began to study BodyTalk™.
+For more than 30 years, I led Crow-style sweats for women.
+For sixteen I went on solo vision quests/retreats for 16.
+I completed most of the coursework to certify in Nature Connect work (eco-psychology), but let that go when I began to study BodyTalk™.

 In 2003, I began four years of intensive study in Ka Ta See Traditional Healing and Balancing and am one of a small group of certified practitioners.
 I continued as an advanced student until 2012.

 In 2009, I became a certified BodyTalk™ practitioner.
 In 2012, I trained in Craniosacral Fascial Therapy.
 In 2013, I began to study Ortho-Bionomy.

 When I graduated from UC Santa Cruz with double honors, I remember wishing I could “just” be a medicine woman, a healer.
 My journal from two years before that says, “If I could be anything, I would want the power to heal people with plants, to doctor.”
 I wrote, “I wonder if that prayer is being answered, only it’s a slow process.”
 I thought it was slow then and I was 19.
 All these years later, it’s odd to find that I am that, though not in the way I imagined.

 In my quest for wholeness and health, I have sampled a smorgasbord of approaches: counseling and hypnosis, chiropractics, massage, physical therapy, Shamanic healing, sweat baths and Sundance ceremonies.
 For three years, I trained in Life and Business Coaching and was one of the first in Gallatin County.
 But I remained restless, seeking.

-The portrait to the left is one my daughter penned in a notebook.
+My daughter penned this portrait of me in a notebook.
 It so accurately portrays my stress level at the time that after gifting it to me decades ago, she has never wanted to look at it again.